IXAR

 Hair: White

-(Av36, 37)-The Avengers and the Black Widow traveled to Transia walked into Ixar's trap (Cap suspected as much, but risked it to rescue their fallen comrades).
-Ixar, in the form of a massive supercomputer, claimed to be holding the Burgomeister hostage.
-The Ultroids captured the Avengers, except Hawkeye and the Black Widow, although there were a few breakouts.
-Ultimately, Ixar drained the power of the Ultroids into one massive robot, which attacked and defeated the escaped Avengers.
-Hawkeye correctly deduced that the "Burgomeister" was actually Ixar himself, and threatened his form instead.
-Ixar, however, recalled a comment that the Avengers were pledged never to take a life, and called his bluff.
-The Black Widow then repeated the threat herself, since she was not an Avenger at the time, and bound by no such oath.
-Ixar agreed to take his ship and leave Earth in peace.
+(Avengers I#36, 37) - The Avengers and their ally the Black Widow traveled to Transia (Cap suspected as much, but risked it to rescue their fallen comrades).
+Once in Transia, they were quickly brought to Ixar's lair where he appeared in the form of a massive supercomputer, claimed to be holding the Burgomeister hostage.
+The Ultroids easily captured the Avengers, except Hawkeye and the Black Widow who were presumably left alone because they possessed no superhuman abilities.
+That didn't prevent them from freeing the others.
+Ultimately, Ixar drained the power of all the Ultroids into one massive robot, which attacked and defeated the escaped Avengers.
+During the battle, Hawkeye realized that the seemingly helpless "burgomeister" was actually Ixar himself.
+Hoping to end the battle, Hawkeye threatened to fire a lethal arrow at the man, but Ixar remembered that all Avengers have sworn an oath not to kill, making the archer's threat an empty one.
+However, he hadn't counted on the Black Widow who pointed out she wasn't an Avenger and as such was bound by no such oath.
+Properly intimidated, Ixar agreed to take his ship and leave Earth in peace.
 He left to find another planet with superhumans that he could tap.

 In X-Men I#21, Lucifer details the defeat of the Sirians by Dominus, the planet-conquering weapon of the Quist.
 The Sirians' entry in the OHotMU also details Lucifer's statement further: